 Then fix mixed signals.
 A bad canonical pattern looks like a service page pointing its canonical tag to the homepage, an HTTP URL in the sitemap that redirects to HTTPS, or a city page canonicalizing to a generic statewide page even though it is meant to rank on its own.
 Those are not tiny technical quirks.
 They tell Google which URL you think matters.

 After that, clean discovery signals.
 If the sitemap lists redirected URLs, replace them with the final destination URLs.
 If internal links still point to old paths, update them.
-If the page is important, link to it from a relevant page that already has authority.
+If the page is important, link to it from a relevant page users and crawlers can find.

 - Add specific services, markets, FAQs, proof, process details, and examples from real jobs or client situations.